ingiehong/retinotopy/README.md

 Updated code for retinotopy image acquisition, stimulus presentation, and mouse visual area segmentation.
 The code is now compatible with modern GigE/USB3 cameras, imaging/DAQ libraries, Windows 10/11, and Matlab 2017b-2022a versions.
 Both intrinsic optical imaging and one-photon fluorescence imaging is supported.
+Software can typically be installed in 30 mins.
+Hardware will take more depending on familiarity.
 Forked, reorganized, and upgraded with permission from original authors.

 ![Alt text](https://github.com/SNLC/ISI/blob/master/NP-P160101A%20Fig%204.png?raw=true?raw=true "Figure 4 from Juavinett, Nauhaus, Garrett & Callaway 2016")